Energy Performance Certificates (EPCs)

 What the assessor actually SEES is what counts

 If there are energy efficient features hidden in places which cannot be seen, such as behind wall cladding or in inaccessible loft spaces, be sure to tell the assessor and show them any documents you have which provide definitive proof of these improvements.
-We don't think clients are fabricating details to get a better rating (although that has been known to happen!) it's just that we have to follow the rules, or we could lose our licence.
-If we can't see it with our own eyes, we are obliged to assume it's not there.
+They don't think clients are fabricating details to get a better rating (although that has been known to happen!) it's just that they have to follow the rules, or they could lose their licence.
+If they can't see it with our own eyes, we are obliged to assume it's not there.

 The EPC doesn't take into account things which have not yet been fitted, such as a new boiler sitting in a box on the kitchen floor, waiting to be installed.
 If you are planning to make upgrades to your property, it may be better to wait until these improvements are done before booking your EPC.